huntrar/cliquery/README.md

 ## a command-line browser interface

 cliquery cuts down on clicking through command-line web searching, page previewing, and page bookmarking, among other features.
 An interactive prompt allows users to easily make successive queries and enter program flags dynamically; simply typing help will list all possible flags to enter.
-Opening a link will invoke a browser supplied by the user or detected automatically.
+Opening a link will invoke a browser supplied by the user or detected automatically across Windows, OSX, and Linux platforms.

 ## Installation
     pip install cliquery